This is our ultimate guide to the best golf balls to enhance your game.

 Depending on your game performance level, you’ll probably not notice small scuffs and it can be great to save some money on golf balls, especially if you’re prone to out-of-bounds ‘em 😉

 But if your budget allows it, we always recommend buying new balls.
 You’ll know which model you get.
-It will be perfectly mint condition.
+It will be a perfectly mint condition.
 A dozen golf balls will last a while if your game is pretty consistent (or you’re a good ball retriever).

 Golf Ball Rules